Ernestina, Buenos Aires: History

 The land now making up Ernestina was acquired from the native population by a pair of English immigrant brothers in 1852.
-Initially, the area was used for farming until the one of the brothers decided to establish a town in the region, presumably as a condition for settling in the region.
+Initially, the area was used for farming until one of the brothers decided to establish a town in the region, presumably as a condition for settling in the region.
 The other brother is believed to have gone on to found the town of Pedernales, around 7 km to the west.
 Rail service to Ernestina began in 1896, which is considered the date of the town's founding.
 The town was named after the wife of Ernestina's founder.
 Around this time, a grouping of palm trees imported from the Canary Islands were planted in the central town square.

 In 1912, a church was constructed in Ernestina.
 In 1938, a 200-seat theater was completed in the town.
 The theater has since been abandoned.

 In 1925, Edward VIII, at the time prince of the United Kingdom, passed through the town on his way to an estate nearby, with some claiming he stopped to visit the town before continuing to the villa he would stay at.
 However, whether he actually stopped or spent any significant time in Ernestina is debated.

 The town peaked in both status and population in the 1920s during the high point of the railroad.
 Later, Ernestina would begin to be overshadowed economically by the nearby town of Pedernales.
 Nowadays, the town has largely been described as abandoned, with only a fraction of the town's original population remaining, most having left primarily to larger cities in search of better economic opportunities.